Liliane Mukobwanakawe: Career

 According to the New Times, a Rwandese daily, Mukobwanakawe was introduced to sitting volleyball, a sport in the Paralympic Games, in 2007, and was recruited by a team called Imena.
 She left Imena a year later and joined the Nyarugenge-based Troupe Handicapee Tuzuzanye (THT) Club where she also played for one year before crossing to Intwari in Kicukiro where she was appointed captain and later the club vice president, roles she holds to date.

 She has since gone ahead to represent her country at the 2016 Intercontinental and World ParaVolley Championship was held between March 17-23 in Hangzhou City, China.

 Paralympic qualification

-Mukobwanakawe made her Paralympic debut at the 2016 Rio Olympics after being a part of it.
+Mukobwanakawe made her Paralympic debut at the 2016 Rio Olympics after being a part of.